algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 - **Bcrypt** : This is an encryption method used to reduce vulnerability of brute-force attacks.

 - **Brute-force attack** : A brute-force attack consists of an attacker submitting many passwords or passphrases (sequence of words) with the hope of eventually guessing correctly.

+- **Content producer** : The content producer is in charge of creating and changing the displayed content.

 # Introduction